spfaul/hiapl/README.md

 # Html Is A Programming Language (HIAPL)

-This is for all you doubters that said it wasn't.
-Guess what, it is now.
+This is for all you doubters.

-I can finally put HTML on my resume.

 ## Usage (why??)
-Download `src/hiapl.js` locally and add the following line to your html file:
+Download `src/hiapl.js` locally and add the following to your html:
 ```
 <script type="text/javascript", src="path/to/hiapl.js"></script>
 ```